Hard2bit

 What is exposure in cybersecurity

 Exposure in cybersecurity means that an asset (server, database, credential, sensitive information) is accessible or visible to unauthorised actors, increasing the risk of compromise or theft.
-Typical exposures: (1) An S3 bucket configured public (anyone on the internet sees sensitive documents).
+Typical exposures: (1) A public object-storage bucket (anyone on the internet sees sensitive documents).
 (2) An SSH server without firewall on port 22 (anyone can attempt brute force).
-(3) An AWS credential exposed in GitHub (anyone can use it).
+(3) A cloud provider credential exposed in a public code repository (anyone can use it).
 (4) An endpoint without antivirus with malware (it is exposed to lateral movement).
 Reducing exposure is a critical defensive function: the less visible/accessible your assets are, the lower the probability of compromise.
 Exposure = vulnerability + accessibility.
 A vulnerability isolated in an internal system matters little; a vulnerability on an internet-facing server is critical.

 Why it matters